-Birth-control pills will be prescribed by many medical providers as a means of controlling excessive bleeding caused by fibroids.
+Many medical providers will prescribe birth control pills to control excessive bleeding caused by fibroids.
 Non-steroidal anti-inflammatory agents (NSAIDs) may be prescribed for pain relief.
-Certain birth-control pills may help to control fibroid symptoms.
-There are several potential side effects of the use of birth control pills, including risk of high blood pressure, development of blood clots, increased risk of heart disease, and/or liver disease.
+Certain birth control pills may help to control fibroid symptoms.
+There are several potential side effects of the use of birth control pills, including the risk of high blood pressure, development of blood clots, increased risk of heart disease, and/or liver disease.

-GnRH agonists can be prescribed by physicians when symptoms are not controlled by birth control pills or can be prescribed as a first attempt in controlling fibroid symptoms.
+GnRH agonists can be prescribed by physicians when birth control pills do not control symptoms or can be prescribed as a first attempt at controlling fibroid symptoms.
 Generally, they cannot be taken for longer than six months.
 GnRH agonists are used to decrease the production of estrogen in the ovaries, which may reduce the size of fibroids and help manage the associated symptoms.
 Because of the decrease in estrogen production, there may be menopausal-like side effects, such as hot flashes or mood swings.
-Furthermore, there may be some bone loss associated with prolonged use of GnRH agonists.
-In addition, data indicates that fibroids re-grow after this treatment ends.
+Furthermore, some bone loss may be associated with prolonged use of GnRH agonists.
+In addition, data indicate that fibroids re-grow after this treatment ends.

 Hysterectomy is defined as the “surgical removal of the uterus.”
 It is one of the most common of all surgical procedures and can also involve the removal of the fallopian tubes, ovaries, and cervix.
 Following this operation, you will no longer have periods, nor will you be fertile or able to have children.

-Physically, there are a number of issues that are common to all women having a hysterectomy.
-You will not have any more periods and you will not be able to have children.
+Physically, a number of issues are common to all women having a hysterectomy.
+You will not have any more periods and will be unable to have children.
 If you have your ovaries removed, you will go through menopause regardless of your age.
-Menopause is not related to age, it is related to the production of the female sex hormone, estrogen.
+Menopause is not related to age but to the production of the female sex hormone, estrogen.
 Your physician should discuss hormone replacement therapy (HRT) with you to help you understand its pros and cons.

-Myomectomy is the surgical removal of the fibroids.
+Myomectomy is the surgical removal of fibroids.
 While this procedure keeps your uterus intact, it can be a surgically challenging procedure and is not performed by all physicians.
 In addition, only certain fibroids may be treated with this therapy.
 An abdominal myomectomy is performed through a horizontal incision through the abdomen – similar to a “bikini cut” used in a cesarean section.
 Most types of fibroids, even very large ones, can be removed in an abdominal myomectomy.
-The recovery time varies with each patient, but typically is 4 to 6 weeks in length.
-Pedunculated and subserosal fibroids can be removed via a laproscopic myomectomy, which is performed through three small incisions.
+The recovery time varies with each patient but typically lasts 4 to 6 weeks.
+Pedunculated and subserosal fibroids can be removed via a laparoscopic myomectomy, which is performed through three small incisions.
 When a resectoscope is used to remove submucous fibroids, this is called a hysteroscopic myomectomy.
 In addition to abdominal and hysteroscopic myomectomy, there are also laparoscopic and robotic-assisted myomectomy approaches.